MySQL Monitoring Best Practices

 These can also be achieved with the following solutions:

-Replication Lag Seconds
+Replication Lag in Seconds

 The number of seconds replication is delayed.